-There are two types of marker buoys are commonly used by divers:
+There are two types of marker buoy that are commonly used by divers:

-An SMB is typically a round, highly visible buoy that is inflated and left at the surface prior to the dive.
-The buoys are sealed to prevent them from deflating during the dive.
-They are made from a durable, buoyant material, and are typically colored red, yellow, or orange.
+A surface marker buoy (SMB) is typically a round, highly visible buoy that is inflated and left at the surface prior to a dive.
+These marker buoys are sealed to prevent them from deflating during the dive and stay at the surface.

-These DSMBs are inflated by adding gas from an alternate gas source.
+These delayed surface marker buoys are inflated by adding gas from an alternate gas source.
 The bottom is open, which allows the diver to fill the DSMB, but they must keep some tension on the line to prevent gas from escaping at the surface.

-Some divers use a specific color for the DSMBs that indicate “all is well” or “problem below”, but there is not a global consensus on which colors indicate which signal.
+Some divers use a specific DSMB color to indicate “all is well” or “problem below”, but there is not a global consensus on which colors indicate which signal.

-If you would like to learn more about how to use the different types of surface markers buoys effectively then join the SSI Extended Range program or head to https://www.divessi.com/en/advanced-training/extended-range for more information.
+If you would like to learn more about how to use the different types of surface marker buoys effectively, join an SSI Extended Range program.
+Our range of programs provide all the training you need to dive deeper, extend your bottom times and enjoy the thrill of exploring deep reefs, wrecks and more.